 Option Expiry plays a vital role in defining a profit.
 Wondering How?

 Now as already known that for the option buyer, the profit is limitless but at loss is limited to the premium he or she pays to buy the option contract.

-In options, there is a concept called time decay which directly affects the value of options contract, this is because, with time the value of option premium decreases, thus you need to pay less for buying the call option at the same strike price as a few days or months back.
+In options, there is a concept called time decay which directly affects the value of the options contract, this is because, with time the value of the option premium decreases, thus you need to pay less to buy the call option at the same strike price as a few days or months back.

 For example, the premium for Nifty 17,500 CE for different expiry dates is given in the table below: